H. Skjalm P.

 Cover image missing

 A Danish design brand, and concept store founded in 1953 in the heart of Copenhagen by Hagbarth Skjalm Petersen and his spouse Lisbeth Westergaard.
-A center for home interior and lifestyle items designed to inspire to an aesthetic and more sustainable lifestyle.
-The original design philosophy of H. Skjalm P. is still focusing on sustainable production and natural materials, notably the organic GOTS certified textiles.
+A centre for home interior and lifestyle items designed to inspire to an aesthetic and more sustainable lifestyle.
+The original design philosophy of H. Skjalm P. is still: focusing on sustainable production and natural materials, notably the organic GOTS certified textiles.
 The H. Skjalm P. collection includes a wide range of design in brass, in stainless steel, ceramics and glass, as well as textiles in 100% GOTS certified organic cotton.
-Explore our new collection of lamps, hooks and knobs, tea towels, bedlinen, vases, Christmas Collection and much more.
+Explore their new collection of lamps, hooks and knobs, tea towels, bedlinen, vases, Christmas Collection and much more.

 During 3daysofdesign, H. Skjalm P. welcomes all design–conscious guests to discover a world of design.
 For many years, H. Skjalm P. has focused on sustainable production of high quality with organic GOTS certified textiles.
 This season, the collection also includes a range of lamps, hooks and knobs designs in brass, in stainless steel as well as in ceramics and glass.
 Throughout the years, not only has H. Skjalm P. become a recognised design brand in Denmark, but it has also gained popularity in the rest of the world.
 Welcome to explore a design universe, established in 1953!